nagasudhirpulla/taming_python/blog/skills/logging_syslog.md

 * As shown in the above example, the SysLogHandler is configured to send logs to syslog server running at host '127.0.0.1' and UDP port 514

 ## Simple Syslog server setup in windows
-* Syslog Watcher is a free Syslog listener for windows that can be used to view logs from various log sources
+* Syslog Watcher is a free Syslog listener for windows that view logs from various log sources
 * Configure the syslog watcher to listen for syslogs at UDP port 514

 ![syslog watcher config demo.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/syslog%20watcher%20config%20demo.png)

 <hr/>